Do you dream of at least a thousand free ways to drive traffic to your website?

-These type of articles have the potential to skyrocket your traffic and to keep sending you visitors again and again.
+Round-up articles have the potential to skyrocket your traffic and to send you visitors for a long time.

-Once your post is ready (and even before that), reach out to the people/brands that made it to the list.
+Once your post is ready (and even before that), reach out to the brands you mention in your list.

-If they like your work, they will most likely share it with their audience and even may link back to your article.
+If they like your work, they will share it with their audience and may link back to your article.

 11) Outreach To Brands

-Furthermore, you probably have at least a couple of product reviews written so far.
+You probably have at least a couple of product reviews up until now.

-Are you reaching to the brands that you're recommending to your readers?
+Are you reaching the companies that you’re recommending to your readers?

-Because if you're not, you're missing out on opportunities for free traffic.
+Because if you’re not, you’re missing out on opportunities for organic traffic.